INTERSECT-SDK/broker-http-proxy/README.md

 You will need two message brokers and two instances of this application running for it to have any purpose.

 1) Spin up backing services: `docker compose up -d` (note that this spins up two brokers, add 1 to all normal port numbers for second broker)
-2) In terminal 1, run broker-2-http: `APP_CONFIG_FILE=broker-2-http/conf.yaml cargo run --bin broker-2-http`
+2) In terminal 1, run proxy-http-server: `APP_CONFIG_FILE=proxy-http-server/conf.yaml cargo run --bin proxy-http-server`
-3) In terminal 2, run http-2-broker (will not work until broker-2-http is initialized): `APP_CONFIG_FILE=http-2-broker/conf.yaml cargo run --bin http-2-broker`
+3) In terminal 2, run proxy-http-client (will not work until proxy-http-server is initialized): `APP_CONFIG_FILE=proxy-http-client/conf.yaml cargo run --bin proxy-http-client`

 ## Application Configuration (primarily for DevOps)

 Common configuration structures can be found in `shared-deps/src/configuration.rs` .
 The `get_configuration()` function is what will be called to initialize the configuration logic.

-Specific configuration structs are in `broker-2-http/src/configuration.rs` and `http-2-broker/src/configuration.rs` .
+Specific configuration structs are in `proxy-http-server/src/configuration.rs` and `proxy-http-client/src/configuration.rs` .

 ## Setup